UPDATE June 2016: La Mas Querida now has a new Palermo Hollywood location –> Carranza 1875.

 Tucked behind the Barrio Chino train station on a dead end street, this small pizzería has only about 12 tables, each with a front row view to watch the star attraction: the asador’s pizza making station and live grilling performance.

-Even before the pizzas came out I knew I fell madly in love for La Más Querida when 3 glorious sauces were dropped on the table.
+Even before the pizzas came out I knew I fell madly in love for La Más Querida when a bowl of buttery popcorn and three glorious sauces were dropped on the table.
 Mediterranean with garlic, chopped tomatoes, olive oil and basil, Andina with pepper, chilis, onion, vinegar and huacatay, and PicaPica EXTRA hot with CHILIS, lots of sexy sultry spicy chilis.

 Okay, now let’s get into the first act.
 The pre-cooked dough is set on wooden slabs before being adorned with tomato sauce and cheese (ask for extra tomato sauce on your pizza).